SixArm/rust-101/topics/keywords/mod-keyword-for-module-namespaces.md

 In this example, `inner_module` is nested within `outer_module`, creating a hierarchy of namespaces.
 We can use the `use` keyword to bring `public_function` into scope, and then call it from `call_public_function`.

-Overall, namespaces in Rust provide a powerful mechanism for organizing and structuring code, enabling developers to write more modular, reusable, and maintainable software.
+Overall, heirarchical modules in Rust provide ways for organizing and structuring code, by using nested namespaces.